-Most attics are under insulated.
-The Department of Energy recommends an R-Value of R-49 for our region, which includes Albany, Saratoga and Lake George, up to Plattsburgh NY and into Western Vermont.
+Most attics are under-insulated.
+The Department of Energy recommends an R-Value of R-49 for our region, which includes Albany, Saratoga, and Lake George, up to Plattsburgh NY, and into Western Vermont.

 What is R-Value?

 It’s the numeric measure of resistance to heat transfer.
 The higher the R-Value, the better the resistance to heat transfer.
 R-Value recommendations from the Department of Energy have drastically changed over the past 50 years.
 Building codes vary.
-However, code is much less than what is recommended to efficiently heat and cool a home.
+However, the code is much less than what is recommended to efficiently heat and cool a home.

 How to Determine the R-Value of Attic Insulation